-No major online sportsbook has announced their entry to Arkansas as of January 2022.
-While the operational costs are high, Arkansas might attract some of the top sportsbooks that are live in nearby states as well.
-Some of the potential online sportsbooks are:
+No major online sportsbook has announced their entry to Arkansas as of November 2022.
+Since the operational costs are high, Arkansas currently has two sportsbooks operated by the local casinos:

 ⭐ Arkansas Online Casino

 Online casinos are not yet legal in Arkansas.
-Now that online sports betting is on its way to become legal, we have high hopes for AR online casino gambling as well.
+Now that online sports betting is legal, we have high hopes for AR online casino gambling as well.
 One potential way for legal online casinos to enter Arkansas market is through the three existing brick-and-mortar casinos in the state.
 Arkansas casinos offer slot machines, table games, electronic games, and other gambling options.

 If you want to play casino games online in Arkansas, you need to head out to social casinos.
 These Sweepstakes casinos give you the chance to play for free, in exchange to vouchers that you can then exchange to real money prizes.
 A sweepstake is not technically considered a gambling site, and is therefore a viable option for online casino gambling in AR, as well as in many states with no other casino site choices.
 You can also try out a slot or a table game like Three Card Poker on demo mode on some sites well, without having to deposit funds.

 Online poker is not legal in Arkansas, and live poker in any form is quite limited as well.
 The Southland Park poker room is the only regulated poker room in the state.
 If you want to play poker in AR, we suggest playing at Southland Park, as home games are officially against Arkansas state law.
 Maybe the future will see Arkansas online poker emerge.